DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The complications of African tick typhus include prolonged fever and reactive arthritis.
 The mortality risk is very low.

 Boutonneuse fever (also known as Mediterranean spotted [or tick] fever) is caused by Rickettsia conorii and is spread via tick (Rhipicephalus sanguineus) to rodents and dogs, its main animal hosts.
-It occurs throughout Southern Europe, Africa, Southern Russia, and Southern Asia and is most common between May and September.
+It occurs throughout Southern Europe, Africa, Southern Russia, and Southern Asia and is most common between May–September period.

 Boutonneuse fever is mild in severity, with a macular then maculopapular rash, and its mortality risk is low.